Changissnz/caricature_of_the_modern_American_savage_pt2/README.md

 antagonism, although said antagonistic displacement could merely be a byproduct of their success?
 Clearly a product of modern American savages?

-Enough has been written by many in the US and abroad about "those rich people" to be evidential of class-based antipathy (and then somewhere along the lines, Russia and China get mentioned, and then where there was open discourse, there are now crickets).
+Enough has been written by many in the US and abroad about "those rich people" for there to be evidence of class-based antipathy (and then somewhere along the lines, Russia and China get mentioned, and then where there was open discourse, there are now crickets).
 Shifting topics to the other end of the spectrum is the middle class.
 The middle class, benevolent because of their modest share of resources yet maybe just as prone to becoming if not already being modern